There are no exceptions or waivers to the license fee.

 There is a three day waiting period from the day the license is issued until it can be used.

 The license is good anywhere in the State of Oregon for 60 days from the effective date.

-Legal age for marriage in the State of Oregon for both bride and groom is 18 years of age.
+Legal age for marriage in the State of Oregon is 18 years of age.

 Anyone not yet 17 years of age cannot be legally married in the State of Oregon.
 A seventeen-year-old can be married if they have the parent's or guardian's consent.
 Parent and guardian consent forms are available from this office.

-If you are seventeen and have resided within Washington County for at least six months, and no parent or guardian resides in the State of Oregon, you may be married if you have an affidavit signed by someone other than the bride or groom stating these facts.
+If you are seventeen and have resided within Washington County for at least six months, and no parent or guardian resides in the State of Oregon, you may be married if you have an affidavit signed by someone other than the intended parties stating these facts.
 Affidavit forms are available from this office.